Quirky, quaint, and irresistibly charming Reykjavík.

 A Foodie’s Paradise

 I could talk about the food in Iceland all darn day.
 It just makes that much of a statement!
 The food in Reykjavík (and the country as a whole) is, in my opinion, beyond delicious and always beautifully presented.
-The 2018 Michelin guide recommends five different restaurants within Reykjavík, but don’t let that guide be your end-all, be-all.
+The 2018 Michelin guide recommends nine different restaurants within Reykjavík, but don’t let that guide be your end-all, be-all.
 Try all the unique and traditional foods in Iceland, from lamb, skyr, and fermented shark to even puffin or whale.

 There are endless offerings in the city to enthrall and get your taste buds talking!